 What Is Community Action?

-The resources provided to Community Action Agencies across the country by Community Action Partnership allow our Agencies to stay up-to-date on the latest best practices to fight poverty and empower low-income individuals and families to achieve self-sufficiency.
+The resources provided to Community Action Agencies across the country by the Community Action Partnership allow our agencies to stay up-to-date on the latest and best practices to fight poverty and empower low-income individuals and families to achieve self-sufficiency.

-The Economic Opportunity Act of 1964 created the Network of locally-focused Agencies serving low-income populations.
-True to our history, Community Action Partnership remains committed to addressing the root causes and conditions of poverty in the United States, as demonstrated by the diversity of programs provided by our Community Action Agencies, which offer services from Head Start and other child development programs to weatherization assistance, job training and education support and elder care programs, among many others.
+The Economic Opportunity Act of 1964 created the network of locally-focused agencies serving low-income populations.
+True to our history, Community Action remains committed to addressing the root causes and conditions of poverty in the United States, as demonstrated by the diversity of programs provided by our agencies, which offer services from Head Start and other child development programs to weatherization assistance, job training, education support, and elder care programs, among many others.